sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 : Defined in {{RFC4949}} as "a system resource that is (a) required to be protected by an information system's security policy, (b) intended to be protected by a countermeasure, or (c) required for a system's mission".
 In the scope of SACM, an asset can be composed of other assets.
 Examples of Assets include: Endpoints, Software, Guidance, or X.509 public key certificates.
 An asset is not necessarily owned by an organization.

-Asset Characterization:

-: Asset characterization is the process of defining attributes that describe properties of an identified asset.

 Asset Management:

 : The process by which assets are provisioned, updated, maintained and deprecated.